carlosefr/retroarch-shaders/README.md

 * **crt-vga-older** &ndash; same as `crt-vga-newer` but slightly more blurry;
 * **crt-vga-alternate** &ndash; similar to `crt-vga-newer` with added sharp-bilinear filtering.

 I've found that `crt-tv-slotmask` or `crt-tv` works best for consoles, but I tend to prefer `crt-scanlines` for most arcade games.
 I know it's less accurate, because CRTs in arcade cabinets (like any color CRT) also had shadow masks, but fits better with my subjective memories somehow.
+If you want something closer to an actual arcade CRT, try `crt-mask`.

 The `crt-tv-slotmask-mixed` preset is sometimes useful for demos with effects that depend on a CRT's phospor persistence to blend fast switching colors, like [Mescaline Synesthesia](https://www.pouet.net/prod.php?which=54207) for the ZX Spectrum.